nest/nest-simulator/doc/htmldoc/installation/cmake_options.rst

 |                              |                                                             |
 +------------------------------+-------------------------------------------------------------+

-If either documentation build is toggled to `on`, you can then run ``make docs`` if you want to only build the docs.
+If either documentation build is toggled to `ON`, you can then run ``make docs`` if you only want to build the docs.

 See also the :ref:`documentation workflow <doc_workflow>` for user and developer docs.